RohanNagar/op-connect-sdk-java/README.md

 An unofficial SDK for interacting with the
 [1Password Connect API](https://support.1password.com/connect-api-reference).
+Tested with the latest version of the 1Password Connect Server (v1.2.0).

 **NOTE: Until version 1.0.0, any new release may contain breaking changes!**